-Budesonide is a potent, locally acting corticosteroid (strong glucocorticoid, weak mineralocorticoid).
-In humans, the enteric coated oral form is used to treat or to manage Crohn's Disease and the inhaled formulations are used to manage asthma and allergies.
-Because of its low systemic bioavailability and high first-pass hepatic metabolism, it is regarded as a "topical" corticosteroid at the site of delivery.
+In humans, the enteric-coated oral form is used to treat or to manage Crohn's Disease and the inhaled formulations are used to manage asthma and allergies.
+Because of its low systemic-bioavailability and high first-pass hepatic metabolism, it is regarded as a "topical" corticosteroid at the site of delivery.
 In large-scale clinical trials in humans with mild to moderate Crohn's Disease, budesonide was well tolerated with fewer corticosteroid-related adverse effects than prednisolone.
 The presence of food in the GI tract will affect the speed but not the amount of the drug that is absorbed.

 Budesonide is a newer corticosteroid that, in some instances, can replace prednisone or prednisolone for immunosuppression therapy.
 Although research has demonstrated hypothalamopituitary-adrenal suppression in normal dogs receiving budesonide, many side-effects associated with long-term corticosteroid therapy were not as apparent.

-The human budesonide product is enteric coated; non-enteric-coated formulations may be preferable in small animals because the location of IBD tends to be more proximal within the GI tract in dogs and cats.
+The human budesonide product is enteric coated; non-enteric-coated formulations can be preferable in small animals because the location of IBD tends to be more proximal within the GI tract in dogs and cats.

-Although corticosteroid-related side effects are less common with budesonide, they include polyuria, polydipsia, increased appetite and changes in hair coat.
+If an animal experiences muscle loss, weakness, black and tarry stools, blood in the stool, or a “pot belly” while taking budesonide, immediate veterinarian care is needed.
+Although corticosteroid-related side-effects are less common with budesonide, they include polyuria, polydipsia, increased appetite, and changes in hair coat.

+There has been positive research in humans on using budesonide during pregnancy for women with Crohn's Disease.
+The FDA considers budesonide a Category C drug.
 Experimentally, massive (100x) overdose was lethal in mice.
-In the event of overdose, prompt gut-evacuation may be indicated.
+In case of overdose, prompt gut-evacuation can be indicated.